Broadband and TV deals

 - BT TV has three main packages, all of which include AMC, a channel exclusive to BT in the UK which has earned it box-set bragging rights.
 If you want more, Netflix is available as a bolt-on to BT TV.

 - Virgin Media offers a big choice of TV packages.
-Its mid-level option Mix TV includes Sky One and Fox, while the Full House package gives you access to a library of box sets.
+Its mid-level option Mix TV includes Sky One and Fox, while the Full House package gives you access to a library of box sets and 230 channels.
 You can also get Netflix on your Virgin Media box if you have a subscription.

 What do the main streaming services offer?